C U L T U R A L P R O G R A M S

 Recruiting for Bristol Bay Teachers

-Our partner, the Alaska Humanities Forum, is currently recruiting for Bristol Bay teachers to join the Creating Cultural Competence (C3) program!
-Educators and administrators new to the Bristol Bay region and its 4 school districts are eligible to join this no-cost program that supports them in developing their own resilient cultural identities, creating affirming connections in their new communities, and thoughtfully bringing culturally responsive practices into their classrooms.
+Our partner, the Alaska Humanities Forum, is currently recruiting for Bristol Bay teachers to join the third cohort of the Creating Cultural Competence (C3) program!
+Educators and administrators new to the Bristol Bay region (within their first five years in-region) and its 4 school districts are eligible to join this no-cost program that supports them in developing their own resilient cultural identities, creating affirming connections in their new communities, and thoughtfully bringing culturally responsive practices into their classrooms.
 Participants will:

-• Attend an in-region culture camp this summer
+• · Attend an in-region culture camp during summer 2025

-• Enroll in a Multicultural Studies seminar course
+• · Enroll in a Multicultural Studies seminar course during spring 2025

-Are you or do you know a teacher in Bristol Bay Borough, Dillingham, Lake and Pen, or Southwest School District?
+Are you or do you know a teacher or administrator in Bristol Bay Borough, Dillingham, Lake and Pen, or Southwest School District?
 Contact Julie at jrowland@akhf.org today!

 “Trust is at the center of education.”